madetech/react-learning-plan/README.md

 #### Goals

+- [ ] Know how to use lifecycle functions to build complex components
 - [ ] Know how to fetch data for a component using lifecycle functions.
 - [ ] Understand the difference between "smart" components and "dumb" components.
 - [ ] Understand how to compose smart + dumb components to separate presentation code, business logic and state operations.